David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 The mysterious Monks, revealed to be Oliver's half brother, teams up with Fagin in an attempt to recapture Oliver and lead him into a life of crime thereby negating the unknowing Oliver's claim to his rightful inheritance which would then go to Monks.

 Sike's woman, Nancy, having compassion for Oliver, overhears Fagin and Monk's plan and tells Rose Maylie in the hope of thwarting the plan.
-Rose recruits Mr. Brownlow, Dr. Losberne, and others.
+Rose recruits Mr Brownlow, Dr. Losberne, and others.

-Mr Bumble woos Mrs Corney - Cruikshank Bumble the beadle has married the matron of the workhouse, Mrs. Corney.
-The former Mrs. Corney, attending the death of Old Sally, has taken the locket and ring that Sally had taken from Oliver's mother on her deathbed.
+Bumble the beadle has married the matron of the workhouse, Mrs Corney.
+The former Mrs Corney, attending the death of Old Sally, has taken the locket and ring that Sally had taken from Oliver's mother on her deathbed.
 Monks buys this locket and ring from the Bumbles hoping that in destroying it that Oliver's true identity will remain hidden.

-Mr. Brownlow and Rose Maylie meet Nancy on London Bridge and she tells them where to find Monks.
+Mr Brownlow and Rose Maylie meet Nancy on London Bridge and she tells them where to find Monks.
 Fagin has had Nancy followed and, enraged, tells Sikes that Nancy has betrayed them.
 Sikes brutally murders Nancy and flees to the country.

-Monks is taken by Mr. Brownlow.
+Monks is taken by Mr Brownlow.
 Fagin is captured and sentenced to be hung.
 Sikes, with a mob on his tail, accidentally hangs himself trying to escape.
-Fagin awaits executionThe Bumbles are relieved of their position at the workhouse, become paupers, and are now inmates at the same workhouse they once managed.

 Oliver is revealed to be the illegitimate son of Edwin Leeford and Agnes Fleming.
 Leeford has fathered the evil Edward (Monks) through a failed former marriage.
 After seducing Agnes, Edwin dies, leaving a will which states that the unborn child will inherit his estate if "in his minority he should never have stained his name with any public act of dishonor, meanness, cowardice, or wrong" in the event of which all would go to Edward (Monks), hence Monk's attempt to corrupt Oliver via Fagin.

-Monks is given half of Oliver's inheritance by Mr. Brownlow, who had been a friend of Edwin Leeford, in the hope that he will start a new life.
+Monks is given half of Oliver's inheritance by Mr Brownlow, who had been a friend of Edwin Leeford, in the hope that he will start a new life.
 Monks flees to America where he quickly squanders his portion and dies in prison.
 Rose Maylie is revealed to be the sister of Agnes Fleming who is adopted by the Maylies after her parents die, therefore Rose is Oliver's aunt.

-Oliver collects his inheritance and is adopted by Mr. Brownlow.
+Oliver collects his inheritance and is adopted by Mr Brownlow.
 Rose marries longtime beau, Harry Maylie.

 Oliver's Past - Untangled

-Mrs Corney
+Bayton, Mrs

-Mrs Mann
+Bedwin, Mrs

 Betsy (Bet)